Some entrepreneurs invent only excuses, while other entrepreneurs are highly effective and successful.

 Many successful people, when starting a business, do various jobs themselves.
 This is normal – don’t delegate until you’ve done it.

 But as the business grows, the job becomes too large for one person so you must hire someone to take over some of your duties.
 Successful entrepreneurs know how to hand over both authority and responsibility to the other person.

 People who are ineffective try to retain authority, even when handing over responsibility, and this often results in mediocrity.

 When you delegate, be certain the other person knows what needs to be done, when it needs to be done, and to what standard.

 This is especially important when managing remote employees.
-Then make sure that person has the time, resources and support to get the job done right.
+Then make sure that the person has the time, resources, and support to get the job done right.

 5. Highly effective and successful entrepreneurs acquire and manage talent.